We are having a lot of fun designing weather vanes for sports fans who

 of rod exposed above the apex of roof. |

-![]() Diagram B - Headblock & Brace (Old diagram #4) A preferred traditional mount into the solid headblock of a cupola, tower, turret or gazebo, or into the ridgepole of a roof using a brace for extra strength.
+![]() Diagram B - Headblock & Brace (Old Diagram #4) A preferred traditional mount into the solid headblock of a cupola, tower, turret or gazebo, or into the ridgepole of a roof using a brace for extra strength.
 Prepare your roof ahead with this headblock and brace system, for an easy and very secure mount.
 This mount is suitable for any size weather vane.
-Our basic 28 1/2" brass rod allows for at least 8" - 9"of rod inside the roof, and 16" - 20" of rod exposed above the apex of the roof.
+Our basic 28 1/2" rod allows for at least 8" - 9"of rod inside the roof, and 16" - 20" of rod exposed above the apex of the roof.
 A nail is used to pin the rod to the brace.
 Larger sized vanes will need proportionally heavier and longer rods. |

-Largest sizes may require a wooden crate, and item will be sent via Truck
+Largest sizes may require a wooden crate, and item will be sent via Truck.

 Call for delivery schedule - each item is individually handcrafted for you.